diskuv/dkml-workflows-prerelease/README.md

 Your build logic will be inside a POSIX shell script.
 This will work even on Windows; just be careful on Windows that you save the shell script with LF line endings (not CRLF), and use UTF-8 encoding.

+You don't need to name the file `ci/build-test.sh` however the documentation assumes that filename.

-At minimum it should contain:
+At minimum the file should contain:

 ```bash
 #!/bin/sh